Nuu-maan/Discord-ToS-bypass/readme.md

 - Proxies help prevent rate limiting but should be high-quality.
 - Multi-threading speeds up processing but may increase the chance of rate limits.

+## Contributing

+>We welcome contributions!
+To contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -m 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Open a pull request.

+License:
+This project is licensed under MIT [License](LICENSE).

 ## Disclaimer
 This script is for educational purposes only.
 Use responsibly and comply with Discord's Terms of Service.